xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `_finalizeSwap`
 ###### _(in contract BridgeEndpointWithSwap)_`

-This function executes a stored swap order.
-It is called by `finalizeSwap` to retrieve a stored swap  order and to execute the swap.
+This function is called by `finalizeSwap` to retrieve a stored swap  order and to execute the swap.
 It checks if the order exists and has not been executed, transfers `amountIn` tokens from the sender to the `BridgeEndpointWithSwap` contract and calls `_executeSwap` to perform the swap.
 Finally, it marks the order as sent and emits a `SwapOrderFinalized` event.

 ##### Parameters
 ```solidity